 The tech world is full of possibilities and enhancements for businesses to have a competitive edge with technology.
 Everyday enhancement simplifies developers’ tasks.
 Let’s assume a situation where Developers have committed their codes to the repository, and then they want to know the project source code quality, code smells, any bugs, vulnerabilities, code analysis, etc. So it is extremely challenging for them to know all this information.
 So what if they want all these source codes and information beforehand?
 For such cases, Jenkins is the best fit.
-If a Software developer starts to build any new project, then the source code is automatically or manually saved while using Jenkins and their daily commit operation is not needed every time.
+For every software development company who wants to build a new project, then the source code is automatically or manually saved using Jenkins and their daily commit operation is not needed every time.

 For this purpose, we can go for CI/CD i.e. Continuous Integration &Continuous Deployment of the code using SonarQube-Jenkins Integration.